If the U.S. economy resembled any object, it’d likely be a broken traffic light.

 Given that the coronavirus is the root of these problems, it might not come as a surprise that you should watch case counts across the U.S. and world, as well as hospitalization rates.

-Experts far-and-wide have warned that the path forward is wrought with unknowns, mostly because many epidemiologists have warned of a possible second wave.
-If that did indeed happen, leading to another round of shutdowns, it would spell even more trouble for the U.S. economy.
+Experts far-and-wide have warned that the path forward is still wrought with unknowns, mostly because many epidemiologists have warned of a possible second wave.
+If that did indeed happen, leading to another round of nationwide shutdowns, it would spell even more trouble for the U.S. economy.

 7. Other factors to watch: Inflation slows, housing starts plummet and manufacturing weakens